Dental Implants

 Why would a dentist recommend a tooth supported bridge?

-Naturally, since dental implants preserve bone, if a patient qualifies as a candidate, implant treatment is usually considered the treatment of choice.
+Since dental implants preserve bone, if a patient qualifies as a candidate, implant treatment is usually considered the treatment of choice.
 Now that implants are considered standard of care, it is much less common for dentists to recommend fixed bridges instead of implants.
-Some dentists recommend bridges for patients who are not candidates for implants, or when patients insist on having the lowest possible fee for tooth replacement.
+Some dentists recommend bridges for patients who are not candidates for implants, or when a patient requires the lowest cost alternative for tooth replacement.

-However, even in cases where the teeth adjacent to the missing tooth/teeth have restorations, many dentists do not want to grind these teeth down into peg shapes to fit a bridge, as this compromises the long term health of those teeth.
-And most dentists abhor the idea of grinding down perfect teeth without restorations to place a traditional bridge, and therefore, will almost always recommend dental implant treatment in these cases.
+However, even in cases where the teeth adjacent to the missing tooth or teeth have restorations, many dentists do not want to grind those teeth down into peg shapes to fit a bridge, as this compromises the long term health of those teeth.
+And most dentists abhor the idea of grinding down perfect teeth without restorations to place a traditional bridge, and therefore will almost always recommend dental implant treatment in these cases.

 Teeth with severe fractures are usually extracted and are ideal candidates for replacement with dental implant treatment.